GarethJamesLarkan/Crypto-Hack-Insurance/README.md

   FUTURE UPGRADES:

-  Currently anyone can claim without a review system = I would like to have a full review system before claim gets paid out
+  1. Full review system before claim gets paid out.
+  2. Initial funding phase where users purchase CH Tokens and get rewarded with governance power.
+  3. Stake the initial phase funds to make sure platform does not loose its liquidity.
+  4. Have a policy fee to increase usdc for the future of the platform

 Foundry setup: